csr13/my-website/_posts/using-ec2-instances-as-sneakers-bid-bots-pt-2.md

         return Response(data=data, status=status.HTTP_400_BAD_REQUEST)
 ```

-Lastly, here is an example replica of how a task would be sent to any ec2/t2 instance running purchase on behalf of the user using static data, the public IP would be obtained from a  `UserAwsCheckoutResource` and replaced to be dynamically called.
+Lastly, here is an example replica of how a task would be sent to any ec2/t2 instance running purchase on behalf of the user using static data.
+The public IP would be obtained from a  `UserAwsCheckoutResource` and replaced to be dynamically called.
 For
 example, call this endpoint for each Checkout resource for a UserProductBid with the ProductBid and Product data as functional arguments, or in this case as request body data.